 Can You Make Mizeria in Advance?

 This is a Yes and No answer!
 You can prepare the ingredients in advance, but just don't salt or dress the cucumbers with sour cream.
-If you salt in advance, it will release the liquids.
-If you dress it with sour cream, it will become soggy.
+If you do, it will become soggy.
 It's best made and served right away.
-Some people add salt the cucumbers to allow to juices to release, then squeeze it out.
-I find that this adds unnecessary time to an easy recipe.
-Plus, I think nobody likes a soggy salad, crispy creamy cucumbers are the tastiest!

 Other Slavic Salads You Need To Try!